JonPayneEA/flode/governance.md

 ## Reporting Responsibility

-Errors and reports of impropper use should be escalated to the Forecast Modelling Governance Group.
+Errors and reports of improper use should be escalated to the Forecast Modelling Governance Group.

 # Version numbering